slaydeapl/vue-grid/README.md

 ## Deploying the app

 To deploy the app, simply push to the master branch of the repo.
 Jenkins will then be sent a webhook to build and deploy the application automatically.

+If using another host, after building the project, you can use yarn start on the machine host after building to run it for production.
+It is best suited to be running in a container.

+If using a static host, generate the static project first, then use those files according to the instructions of your host.

 ## Special Directories